Robert Anton Wilson: Schrödinger's Cat Trilogy, The Historical Illuminatus Chronicles, and Masks of the Illuminati

 Wilson wrote two more popular fiction series.
 The first, a trilogy later published as a single volume, was Schrödinger's Cat.
 The second, The Historical Illuminatus Chronicles, appeared as three books.
-In between publishing the two trilogies Wilson released a stand-alone novel, Masks of the Illuminati (1981), which fits into, due to the main character's ancestry, The Historical Illuminatus Chronicles timeline and, while published earlier, could qualify for the fourth volume in that series.Schrödinger's Cat consists of three volumes: The Universe Next Door, The Trick Top Hat, and The Homing Pigeons.
-Wilson set the three books in differing alternative universes, and most of the characters remain almost the same but may have different names, careers and background stories.
+In between publishing the two trilogies Wilson released a stand-alone novel, Masks of the Illuminati (1981), which, due to the main character's ancestry, fits into the timeline of The Historical Illuminatus Chronicles and, while published earlier, may qualify as the fourth volume in that series.

+Schrödinger's Cat consists of three volumes: The Universe Next Door, The Trick Top Hat, and The Homing Pigeons.
+Wilson set the three books in differing alternative universes, in which the cast of characters remains almost the same aside from variations in names, careers and background stories.
 The books cover the fields of quantum mechanics and the varied philosophies and explanations that exist within the science.
 The single volume describes itself as a magical textbook and a type of initiation.
-The single-volume edition omits many entire pages and has many other omissions when compared with the original separate books.The Historical Illuminatus Chronicles, composed of The Earth Will Shake (1982), The Widow's Son (1985), and Nature's God (1991), follows the timelines of several characters through different generations, time periods, and countries.
-The books cover, among many other topics, the history, legacy, and rituals of the Illuminati and related groups.Masks of the Illuminati, featuring historical characters in a fictionalized setting, contains a great deal of occult data.
-Intermixing Albert Einstein, James Joyce, Aleister Crowley, Sigmund Freud, Carl Jung, Vladimir Ilyich Lenin, and others, the book focuses on Pan and other occult icons, ideas, and practices.
-The book includes homages, parodies and pastiches from both the lives and works of Crowley and Joyce.
+The single-volume edition omits many entire pages and has many other omissions when compared with the original separate books.

+The Historical Illuminatus Chronicles, composed of The Earth Will Shake (1982), The Widow's Son (1985), and Nature's God (1991), follows the timelines of several characters through different generations, time periods, and countries.
+The books cover a range of topics, including (but not limited to) the history, legacy, and rituals of the Illuminati and related groups.

+Masks of the Illuminati features historical characters in a fictionalized setting, and contains a blend of occult history.
+Intermixing Albert Einstein, James Joyce, Aleister Crowley, Sigmund Freud, Carl Jung, Vladimir Ilyich Lenin, and others, the book focuses on Pan as well as other occult icons, ideas, and practices.
+It also includes homages, parodies and pastiches from both the lives and works of Crowley and Joyce.